cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

 //
 // @public (undocumented)
 function resetElementCursor(element: HTMLElement): void;

+// Warning: (ae-missing-release-tag) "Scaling" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+type Scaling = {
+    PET?: PTScaling
+}

+// Warning: (ae-missing-release-tag) "ScalingParameters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+type ScalingParameters = {
+    rescaleSlope: number
+    rescaleIntercept: number
+    modality: string
+    suvbw?: number
+    suvlbm?: number
+    suvbsa?: number
+}

 // Warning: (ae-missing-release-tag) "scrollThroughStack" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //